 - Have had sex with a partner that currently has an STI

 - Have been directed to come into any sexual health clinic for testing

 - Are seeking emergency contraception, vaccines, treatment for HIV or syphilis, or to start Pre-Exposure Prophylaxis (PrEP)

 - Have been tested for STIs within the last 4 to 8 weeks

 - Have been sexually assaulted

-Your provider will speak with you to assess your risk for STIs, discuss your questions, and any needs you may have.
-They will then make a recommendation on what type of STI testing (including ExpressCollect) is most appropriate.
-If you are not eligible for ExpressCollect STI testing, the provider may recommend an in-person appointment for STI testing and other services.
+Your provider will assess your risk for STIs, discuss your questions, and any needs you may have.
+They will recommend what type of STI testing is most appropriate.

 Some important recommendations to prevent STIs include:

 - Know your sexual partner(s).
 Before you become intimate, have a discussion about STIs, sexual history (yours and your partners), and be honest.